Tuck · Comparisons · Tuck vs Baby Camera - Baby Monitor

 C2M's privacy posture is the strongest in this batch and arguably the strongest in the entire phone-as-monitor category: 'Developer does not collect any data' on the App Store privacy nutrition label, no account creation, local-network-only operation, no cloud storage.
 There are no publicly documented security incidents for C2M as of April 2026, partly because there's almost no attack surface — no central server holding credentials, no cloud video.

 Tuck hasn't launched publicly yet (target 2026).
-Stated posture: end-to-end encryption, US data residency, no cloud video by default, no parent account beyond Sign in with Apple, voice-clone is opt-in and deletable.
-Tuck's surface area is larger than C2M's because of the Pro tier and AI services, but the default posture is similar in spirit.
+Stated posture: DTLS-SRTP encrypted media (LiveKit / WebRTC), US data residency, no continuous cloud video, no parent account beyond Sign in with Apple or email/password, 30-day TTL on encrypted cry-moment snapshots (opt-out).
+Tuck's surface area is larger than C2M's because of the AI services, but the default posture is similar in spirit.

 Choose Tuck if… choose Baby Camera - Baby Monitor if…